Green Kitchen Standard

-Watch our Green Kitchen Standard webinar - this is a great way to learn all about the Green Kitchen Standard, why the Standard should be important to you, how to achieve it and what the certification process entails.
+Register for our free Green Kitchen Standard Webinar on Tuesday 24th April 2018 to learn all about the Green Kitchen Standard, why the Standard should be important to you, how to achieve it and what the certification process entails.
 The webinar will feature guest speakers.
 Register here to secure your place.
 Take a look at our previous Green Kitchen Standard webinar here.

 How to apply